Romulo-Moraes/Assembly-Toolkit/07. Stack/README.md

 	; If we use the 'BYTE' here, nothing unexpected
 	; happens in the print command below.
-However, if we ; put QWORD in its place, only the last 'r' of
-	; "foobarrr" will be printed.
+However, if we ; replace the 'BYTE' by 'QWORD', only the last 'r' of ; "foobarrr" will be printed.
 That's because the first ; 8 bytes from rbp-9 to above were overwritten by
-	; this command, resulting in unexpected behavior if not careful. mov BYTE [rbp+-9], "E"
+	; this command, resulting in an unexpected behavior. mov BYTE [rbp+-9], "E"

 	mov rax, 1